OutSystems/docs-odc/src/eap/building-apps/ui/patterns/utilities/aligncenter.md

 ---
 tags:
-summary: Align Center places content horizontally or vertically within a container.
+summary: The Align Center UI Pattern can be used to center content horizontally or vertically on the screen.
 locale: en-us
 guid: 0902827b-4339-4965-b8c3-94a2a7825594
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3208%3A20614&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Align Center

 You can use Align Center UI Pattern to center content horizontally or vertically on the screen.